stevavoliajvar/stop_cloudflare/PEOPLE.md

 > Too many to list here.
 It is IMPOSSIBLE to list them all!
 [See for yourself](https://twitter.com/search?q=Cloudflare).

+""We have blocked you from visiting a webpage so contact the webpage owner to resolve the issue".
+Ummm…. how do you contact the webpage owner when you have blocked everyone in Singapore from seeing the webpage's "contact us"?" by @[MichaelSmithSG](https://twitter.com/MichaelSmithSG/status/1194515123903164416)

+"hi, what's wrong with ASN 12714 that you're blocking on Cloudflare?" by @[cjmaxik](https://twitter.com/cjmaxik/status/1193842746605408256)

+"I've tried Cloudflare, but they somehow blocked one of my bank sites, so I went with Google DNS instead." by @[nanianmichaels](https://twitter.com/nanianmichaels/status/1194688408985227264)

+"Also, can anyone from UKLabour  or Cloudflare explain why I haven't been able to access the Labour Party website for a day?" by @[BernieSnell](https://twitter.com/BernieSnell/status/1194688395164950528)

+"You having a bad day ?
+I am having voip trouble, tried logging in to your customer-zone and getting cloudflare errors.." by @[4t4ri](https://twitter.com/4t4ri/status/1194613025535381505)

 "Looks like Cloudflare is broken - 429 error." by @[RHJOfficial](https://twitter.com/RHJOfficial/status/1192398412911652864)

 "I've been trying for almost 1,5 hour to order something in the outlet store.
 Keep getting "Cloudflare error 524" or "503 Service Unavailable"." by @[JWestra11](https://twitter.com/JWestra11/status/1192416998065627138)